adrian154/blog/public/blogposts/renderer/blogpost.md

 Much better.

 The next step is to convert our 2D outlines into a 3D model.
 The preferred representation for 3D objects in computer graphics is a *polygon mesh*, which is just a thin surface defined by a collection of polygons (usually triangles).
-We will be storing our mesh as an array of 3D points, followed by a list of triangles whose vertices are provided as indices into the array  of points.
-This allows us to take advantage of the fact that the same vertex is usually shared by multiple triangles to reduce memory usage.
+Our mesh will consist of a list of 3D points, following by a list of triangles (where each triangle is a 3-tuple of indices into the points list).
+Since most vertices are shared between several triangles, this considerably reduces our memory usage.

 Building the side walls of our text is pretty simple.
 We basically extrude our outlines into 3D surfaces by copying the points, shifting them to however thick we want our text to be, then connecting them to the front points with triangles.